shortpatti/aboutme/pages/about.md

 # About

-I have a vast array of writing experience as well as instrucational design, visual design, video production, as well as voice over.
+I have a vast array of writing experience as well as instructional design, visual design, video production, as well as voice over.
 I wanted a way to show my writing samples in a format other than a README.md file on GitHub.
-Read more about my experience, skills, and training below.
+Please read about my experience, skills, and training below.

 If you are interested in starting a conversation with me, feel free to [pencil in some time to chat](https://calendly.com/pattishort/15min).
 I'm always looking for a new problem to solve.

 ~ Thank you.